DuskNone/doc_black/README.md

 Alright...

-so if you have a browser that supports chrome extensions, you need to install **Amino CSS**
+so if you have a browser that supports chrome extensions, you need to install **Amino CSS.**
 Link: https://chrome.google.com/webstore/detail/amino-live-css-editor/pbcpfbcibpcbfbmddogfhcijfpboeaaf?hl=en

 Then go to https://docs.google.com